 Well Woman pays for mammograms, Pap tests, cervical cancer screenings, multiple sclerosis testing for high risk women, and certain other health screenings.

 Covered services are available from participating health care providers at no cost to Well Woman clients.

-You Are Eligible if:
+You are eligible if:

 - You are a woman age 45 through 64, and

-- Your income is within the program's guideline limits P-43029 (PDF), and
+- Your income is within the program's guideline limits, P-43029 (PDF), and

 - You do not have health insurance, or the insurance you have doesn’t cover routine check-ups and screening, or you are unable to pay the deductible or co-payment.

 The program is available in all 72 counties and 11 tribes.
 However, not all covered services are available from every provider.